loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #figure(caption: [Typing rules for values in #ln], positive(true)) <positive_fragment>

 Most of the typing judgements are uncontroversial in a linearly typed setting.
 The interesting additions in #ln are _newstack_, _static function_, and the two closures.
 The first addition is _newstack_.
 As the name suggests, _newstack_ is an atomic value for an empty stack.
 Next up is _linear pointer_, which, if we remember the kind judgement for the linear pointer ($(A : omega) / (square A : known)$) is a pointer to a stack.
-Finally we have the three lambdas: _static function_, _stack closure_, and _linear closure_.

-To be able to easily understand them, we will give them operational meaning.
-Each lambda can be placed in one of three groups; goto, procedural, and higher-order.
-The first is goto, which is the most primitive, it performs a one-way transfer of control.
-We can imagine that the function $f : *(A times.circle *B)$ represents a function that $A$ as an argument, produces a $B$ and continues with it.
-The issue is that $*B$ can not have its own saved variables in an environment (its stack).
-This is the essence of goto-programming.
-//TODO: Sebastian: continue with stack closure

-// Importantly, the goto style can not capture free variables, hence the environment must be empty.
-Because of the lack of free variables, we call it _static function_ rather than _static closure_.
-The _stack closure_ corresponds to a procedure, often referred to as function.

 - _static function_: goto
-- _stack closure_: procedural (first-order)
+- _stack closure_: procedural
 - _linear closure_: higher-order

 #figure(caption: [Typing rules for commands in #ln], negative(true)) <negative_fragment>